-- 1110.1 A Member shall prepare working papers in accordance with this Standard that appropriately document the work performed, including aspects of the Financial AdvisoryPlanning Service that have been provided in writing.
-The documentation prepared by the Member shall: - (a) provide a sufficient and appropriate record of the procedures performed for the Financial AdvisoryPlanning Service; - (b) evidence that the work undertaken provides a reasonable basis for the Financial Planning Advice provided to the Client, including any recommendations accompanying the Financial Planning Advice; - (c) demonstrate that the Financial AdvisoryPlanning Service was carried out in accordance with this Standard and other applicable Professional Standards, and ethical, legal and regulatory requirements; and - (d) evidence all relevant information concerning the Member's professional relationship with the Client, including: - (i) sufficient information relevantfor the Client to the Fiduciary Relationship withassess whether the Member has acted in the Best Interests of the Client; and - (ii) information about how the Member has disclosed and addressed any threats or conflicts of interest arising in the course of the Client relationship or the Financial AdvisoryPlanning Service.
+- 10.1 A Member shall prepare working papers in accordance with this Standard that appropriately document the work performed, including aspects of the Financial Planning Service that have been provided in writing.
+The documentation prepared by the Member shall: - (a) provide a sufficient and appropriate record of the procedures performed for the Financial Planning Service; - (b) evidence that the work undertaken provides a reasonable basis for the Financial Planning Advice provided to the Client, including any recommendations accompanying the Financial Planning Advice; - (c) demonstrate that the Financial Planning Service was carried out in accordance with this Standard and other applicable Professional Standards, and ethical, legal and regulatory requirements; and - (d) evidence all relevant information concerning the Member's professional relationship with the Client, including: - (i) sufficient information for the Client to assess whether the Member has acted in the bBest iInterests of the Client; and - (ii) information about how the Member has disclosed and addressed any threats or conflicts of interest arising in the course of the Client relationship or the Financial Planning Service.